 STEP 3: This will open up the Power Query Editor.

 Go to Add Column > Add Custom Column

 STEP 4: We want to get the last character of the SALES QTR cell values.
 For example: 1, 2, 3 or 4

-So, let us create a simple M expression to replicate the RIGHT function in Excel.
+So, let us create a simple M expression to replicate the Power Query RIGHT function.

 In the New column name text box, type SALES QTR (Shortened)

 In the Custom column formula, type in: Text.End(

 From the Available columns choose SALES QTR and Insert

 Then finish off the formula by entering, 1)

 Text.End([SALES QTR], 1)